01 of 12

 Spiral Rope Sampler

 Beads that have good color contrast work well with the spiral stitch.
 This sample shows the same spiral beads and a variety of core beads.
-I used this sample to decide which bead combination I think works best.
-I ended up choosing the last combination of gold lined white beads.
+We used this sample to decide which bead combination we think works best.
+We ended up choosing the last combination of gold lined white beads.

 12 of 12